Aravind-p07/test_repo1/Readme.md

-# HI this is justa readme file
+# HI this is just a readme file.
 *practising Git.*

+made changes to the file